bitrise-io/bitrise-step-update-gitops-repository/README.md

 ```
 In this case the step will look for maches in `example_config_file.yaml`, where the full path is `$DEPLOY_PATH/example_config_file.yaml`.

+### Caveats
+In Replacer mode, the step matches values up until the first comma, exclamation mark, single quote or double quote.

 # Development

 ## How to test this Step